 You are doing your best to prepare your family for the—hopefully far off—day when you are no longer around.
-You are creating a will and making your wishes known.
+Who will be the executor for your will and making sure your wishes are known?
 You are leaving specific property to specific people and making sure that your wishes will be honored and you are doing it in a valid legal document that must be upheld.
 However, you are still dependent on others to make sure that your wishes will be carried out.

 That’s Why it Is Important to Pick the Right Executor

 It will be the executor’s job to make sure that your will is properly administered.
 There are, of course, laws in place to protect the beneficiaries in your will if the executor fails to act or fails act properly, but you want your loved ones to avoid those kinds of legal problems.

 Accordingly, it is important to appoint an executor who is: